samueleaton/sentry/README.md

 curl -fsSLo- https://raw.githubusercontent.com/samueleaton/sentry/master/install.rb | ruby
 ```

 This install script is just a convenience.
-If it does not work, simply past the file located at `src/sentry.cr` in a your project at `dev/sentry.cr`.
+If it does not work, simply place the file located at `src/sentry.cr` into a your project at `dev/sentry.cr`.

 ## Usage